 Published by Williams Electronics, the enemies are shaped in the form of Brains, Enforcers, Grunts, Tanks, and Hulks.
 Enforcers are built by Spheroids and Tanks are created by Quarks.
 Armed with merely a blaster in hand, you can score points by saving the humans and destroying your enemies with their hearts of steel.

 If you’ve read the comics and watched the movies, but are yet to play this classic, hurry up already.
 This side-scrolling action and shooter feature four playable protagonists – Iron Man, Vision, Hawkeye and Captain America, of course.
 Depending on the armor you suit up in, you will be able to use Avenger Attacks involving repulsor rays, solar beams, arrows and the shield, respectively.

 Your goal is to defeat the evil Red Skull and his henchmen through five stages.
 When you manage to gather special power-ups, you will get extra assistance from Namor the Sub-Mariner, Wasp, Quicksilver or Wonder Man.

 Among the top contenders in the hall of fame for fighting games is the Street Fighter series by Capcom.
 This third installment introduces Chun Li as well as five other characters – Makoto, Twelve, Q, and Remy.

 There are new commands for Throws/Holds.
 Leap Attacks and Air Parries in this version if you compare it to 2nd Impact.
-It’s got everything you’d hope for from an offering of its genre – super combo moves, catchy music, interesting characters and most important of them all, fireballs.
+Street Fighter III 3rd Strike: Fight for the Future has got everything you’d hope for from an offering of its genre – super combo moves, catchy music, interesting characters and most important of them all, fireballs.

 6. Snow Bros.